gnudo/source-size-calculator/README.md

 ## Structure

+The tools consist of the following 3 layers (folders), listed from bottom to top:

-- `classes` folder: contains all methods for calculating source sizes
+- `classes` folder: contains all methods for calculating source sizes, interval nesting etc.
 - `functions` folder: contains implementations for both the source size calculation and the multilayer characterization as well as the calculations for energy and source size uncertainties.
-The methods are implemented as Matlab functions.
+They are implemented as Matlab functions.
 - `examples` folder: contains examples that can be run to see how the tools work.
-All methods are called from scripts located in this folder.
+All methods are called from scripts located in this folder and all constants/parameters are set in scripts within this folder.

 ## Tutorial